 Your commute expenses would be covered and you’d get ¥19.500 ($186) extra if you have a child.

 Although my data set is relatively small, as I investigated only three positions, you can discern some kind of pattern here.
 If you have many years of experience in a given field, and you also have scientific achievements you can find employment in the rapidly developing part of the IT world and earn up to $4000 in a month.
 If you have good analytical skills you can apply for a position at a company like SCSK and earn a little bit less, roughly $3000 per month before your taxes and health insurance fees are deducted.
 Some companies pay even less, like Toyota Connected, but they might have better perks, so it’s worth investigating the details of their advertisement as well, because you might eventually find their position more suitable for your personal character.
+Also, as a good starting point, we-xpats.com offers hundreds of positions in Japan and their site is available on several languages.
+Check it out if you're interested.

 Stay tuned for the next post! じゃねー！